muratk5n/thirdwave/en/README.md

 Ukraine is short of coal supplies, Russia cut off its exports and since invaded Donbass with coal mines, they are now controlled by Russia.
-And there is an NG crunch which pushes coal prices up..
+Plus there is an NG crunch pushing coal prices up..
 Ukraine is desperately trying to import from US, Latin America while winter is approaching..

 What a f-ing mess.